 What is it with lights and shiny things?
-The sparkle draws you in, tempting you with the unknown.
-This is the confession: my whole life I secretly desired the attention of being in love.
+The sparkle draws you in, tempting you with sparks of the unknown.
 Something boils deep inside me, a curiosity, a burning desire that I can’t seem to get in check.
-We tango in the red flickering light.
+We tango in the red flickering flame.
 We caminar in soft hues turned fluorescent blues; lead and follow in the ivory glow, the light I loved the most.
 It was soft, and its sparkle held a gleaming stare that ran right through my soul.
 I hadn’t tangoed in that light before.
 The ivory light that was warm and cold in unison, each step bringing a new temperature until the music stopped.

 You think the silence could crush you.
 The dull afterglow is a sad reminder that once there was music.
 How can it be now there’s nothing to step to?
 My thoughts are a rumbling thunder over my heart and lighting strikes it with fury.
 What is there to hear in a silent room?
-I smile standing there alone, the sun peeking in through a window.
+I smile standing there alone, the sun stealing flames through my window.

 Ivory sparkles still linger on my skin.
 I miss the way it moved in the moonlight, glistening in the soft, still evening of the night.
 Standing in solitude, the sun sets on my face.
 Slowly, it begins to envelop me.
 The warmth grows within my body and projects back into the room.
 The ivory lingers in the shadows, backed into corner like a secret I no longer wish to know.